Relationship Advice for Women

 Who are you listening to?

 It’s not uncommon for me to hear women complaining about their marriage or relationship to one another.
-I’m sure men do it, too.
-This happens everywhere – seated next to me at the coffee shop, at their desks at work, and on their cell phone – well – everywhere.
-And even among a group of women I am meeting for lunch.
-I have an interest in these things and hey they’re putting it out there in public, so I usually tune in to hear what comes back the other way.
+This happens everywhere: seated next to me at lunch, at their desks at work, on their cell phone…well, everywhere.
+I have an interest in these things and, hey they’re putting it out there in public, so I usually tune in to hear what comes back the other way.

-I am not a counselor nor a professional of any kind.
-But I am a wife, and I know what I hope would happen if my husband were sincerely distraught and needing advice about our relationship.
+I’m not a psychologist, counselor, nor therapist.
+But I am asked often to counsel couples concerning their relationships.
+And I’m a wife.
+I know what I hope would happen if I or my husband were sincerely distraught and needing advice about our relationship.

 Richard Feynman was an American theoretical physicist known for his work in the path integral formulation of quantum mechanics, the theory of quantum electrodynamics, and the physics of the superfluidity of supercooled liquid helium, as well as in particle physics.
 For his contributions to the development of quantum electrodynamics, he received the Nobel Prize in Physics in 1965.